Best Practices for Successful Enterprise Cloud Migration

-Data, application and some resource migration to the cloud has been on the must-do list for many companies for some time now.
-But the consequences of COVID-19 pandemic have made companies expedite their efforts and in cloud migration, as the workforce was forced to go remote.
+Data, application, and some resource migration to the cloud has been on the must-do list for many companies for some time now.
+But the consequences of COVID-19 pandemic have made companies expedite their efforts in cloud migration, as the workforce was forced to go remote.

 Without clear-cut planning, migrating to cloud will lead to problems like ad hoc adoption issues, chaotic management of resources and process flows, security susceptibility, cost surging and dissatisfactory customer experience.
 It also has higher chances of failing altogether.